albar965/littlenavmap-manual/src/en/MENUS.rst

 Manually creates an issue report Zip archive containing all needed files to reproduce a problem.

-See chapters :doc:`ISSUEREPORT` and :doc:`CRASHREPORT` for more information.
+See chapter :doc:`ISSUEREPORT` for more information.

 .. _files-and-directories: